louisecalix/trackwatch/README.md

 # TrackWatch
-TrackWatch is a Python application that allows users to manage and track movies and series using data scraped from TMDB (The Movie Database).
+python class that allows users to manage and track movies and series using data scraped from tmdb

 ## Introduction

-TrackWatch is a Python application designed to streamline the management and tracking of movies and series.
-Utilizing web scraping techniques, it fetches data from TMDB (The Movie Database) to provide users with accurate and detailed information about their favorite titles.
-Whether you're organizing your watchlist, keeping track of what you've already seen, or discovering new content, TrackWatch offers a user-friendly interface to simplify your entertainment experience.
+utilizing web scraping techniques, it fetches data from TMDB (The Movie Database) to provide users with accurate and detailed information about their favorite titles.

 ## Features